Kitchener-Waterloo-Collegiate-and-VS/ICS4U/Unit 4/Note 07 - Object-Oriented Programming.md

 ### Implementing an Interface
 An interface is typically a category of classes.
 For example, `List` is an interface and the `ArrayList` class (among other types of lists `implements` it.
 Objects cannot be created from an interface, so there is no such thing as a plain `List` object.

 An Interface contains methods with empty bodies, and no fields.
 When a subclass `implements` an interface, it must include the definitions of all the methods from the interface.
 You can use the keyword `@Override` to document this.
-Both method overloading (from the previous lesson) and method overriding are types of **polymorphism**: methods existing in many forms.
+Both method overloading and method overriding are types of **polymorphism**: methods existing in many forms.

 Here is an example of a custom class that implements a custom interface.